Skip to main content

 • Some certificates of deposit

-Simple interest works in your favor when you’re borrowing money because you don’t have to pay interest on interest, which may reduce the overall cost of your debt.
-On the other hand, compound interest works in your favor when growing your savings because of the growth potential.
-No surprise – exponential growth with your savings is fun!
+Simple interest works in your favor when you’re borrowing money because you don’t have to pay interest on interest.
+This could reduce the overall cost of your debt.
+On the other hand, compound interest works in your favor when building your savings because of the growth potential.
+No surprise—exponential growth with your savings is fun!

-• Build long-term wealth: The primary way compound interest benefits your finances is by increasing your savings over time.
-The longer you leave money in a savings account, the more time it has to accrue interest.
+• Build long-term wealth: Compound interest could help you increase your savings over time.
+The longer you leave money in your savings account, the more time it has to accrue interest.

-• Protect spending power: Compound interest may help protect against the effects of inflation.
-Putting your money to work in a high-yield savings account, even if the rate doesn’t match inflation, is a better bet than having it in a no-interest checking account… or under your mattress!
+• Protect your spending power: Compound interest may help protect against the effects of inflation.
+Putting your money to work in a high-yield savings account, even if the rate doesn’t match inflation, is a better bet than having it in a no-interest checking account…or under your mattress!

 How to Take Advantage of Compound Interest